kaihouguide/the_ULTIMATE_android_mining_setup/README.md

 > **Disclaimer:** The tools used in this guide are not new or original creations.
 This document aims to be a comprehensive, Android-only guide for Japanese language immersion (and other uses) by enabling the full desktop version of Anki on your device.

 ## 🎯 Goal

+The primary goal of this setup is to install and manage **Anki add-ons**, which are not supported by the standard AnkiDroid app.

 For daily reviews, it is still **highly recommended to use AnkiDroid** after syncing your collection from the desktop client.
 This setup is for maintenance, card creation with complex add-ons, and management.